-The Worst Nutrition Tips from 2020, According to Experts
+The Worst Nutrition Tips We've Heard, According to Experts

 Here are the worst nutrition tips these experts heard this year, as well as what you should actually be doing instead.
-And for more healthy eating tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+And for more healthy eating tips, be sure to check out our list of Eating Habits to Lose Abdominal Fat As You Age, According to Dietitians.

 "Fast one time per week for 24 hours."

 "This can be extremely dangerous for sustaining healthy blood sugars through the day and maintaining energy.
 It can also lead to binge-like behavior," says Shena Jaramillo, MS, RD.
 "Instead individuals should choose a balanced plate containing fruits and veggies, lean proteins, and whole grains at each meal.
 Portion control can help to manage blood sugars, energy levels, and weight."